-The State shall establish a joint labor management committee consisting of three (3) representatives from SEIU Local 1000 and three (3) representatives from management to explore two (2) class specifications or specification series.
-SEIU Local 1000 representatives on the committee shall serve without loss of compensation.
+The State shall establish a Joint Labor Management Committee (JLMC) consisting of three (3) representatives from the Union and three (3) representatives from the State to explore two (2) class specifications or specification series.
+The Union representatives on the committee shall serve without loss of compensation.

-The State and SEIU Local 1000 mutually agree the committee will focus solely on class definition, typical tasks, and minimum qualifications of the class specification.
+The State and the Union mutually agree the committee will focus solely on class definition, typical tasks, and minimum qualifications of the class specification.
 The parties also agree the classification committee shall not be used as a forum for discussion of salary-related issues.
-SEIU Local 1000 may initiate discussions on classifications to be addressed by the committee by providing to the State relevant data and justification that indicate changes may be needed in the specification or specification series.
+The Union may initiate discussions on classifications to be addressed by the committee by providing to the State relevant data and justification that indicate changes may be needed in the specification or specification series.

-The joint labor management committee shall complete one (1) classification review prior to the commencement of a committee to address a subsequent classification review.
+The JLMC shall complete one (1) classification review prior to the commencement of a committee to address a subsequent classification review.
 It is the intent of the parties to complete the classification reviews prior to the expiration of this Contract; however, the primary goal of each committee is to ensure the review undertaken results in an accurate classification specification.

-The State and SEIU Local 1000 recognize that classification proposals reflecting recommendations developed by the committee require approval by CaIHR and SPB.
+The State and the Union recognize that classification proposals reflecting recommendations developed by the committee require approval by CalHR and SPB.